Peru for First Timers: A Perfect 2-Week Itinerary

 One man showed us the inside of his home, along with his small TV wired through the walls of his home!
-After exploring the small islands and a pleasant demonstration from the islanders, we were off to Taquile for lunch, then on to our destination of Amantani.
+After exploring the small islands and a pleasant demonstration from the islanders, we were off to Taquile Island for lunch, then on to our destination of Amantani Island.
 Isla Amantani was the highest elevation destination we visited, at almost 14,000 feet, and although we acclimatized well, we still found ourselves out of breath frequently over the next few days with the amount of walking we did!

-TIP: I researched Homestay programs in Lake Titicaca for months, before choosing All Ways Travel in Puno.
+I researched homestay programs in Lake Titicaca for months, before choosing All Ways Travel in Puno.
 In business since 1996, we found their customer service to be excellent, and their local guides are knowledgable and speak English very well.
 They are also the only homestay company with a dedicated 'cultural tour' along with their homestay program, with fair compensation going directly to the host families.

 We arrived in Arequipa after a white-knuckle 5-hour bus ride through the famous Colca Canyon, about 4 times larger than the Grand Canyon!
 It was a beautiful ride, despite our driver who seemed very anxious to get us there.
 At times, the bus felt like it might tip over, and seemed to squeeze by oncoming trucks and tour buses.

-How to Get There: Inka Express (don't let the white-knuckle reference deter you, we obviously arrived intact)
+How to Get There: Inka Express (don't let the white-knuckle reference deter you, we obviously arrived intact) which we highly recommend.

-Arequipa is beautiful - not as touristy as Cuzco with a huge cone volcano called El Misti that towers over the city.
+Located about half way between Puno and the Pacific coast, Arequipa is a beautiful colonial-era city with centuries-old cathedrals and interesting museums.
+Arequipa is beautiful - not as touristy as Cusco with a huge cone volcano called El Misti that towers over the city.
 The city sits right on the fault line and is highly prone to earthquakes, and it's easy to see how many times it's been destroyed and rebuilt - there are so many styles of architecture, but none more than two stories high.
 Remnants of the Incan and colonial past are evident everywhere.

 Our second day, we spent 5 hours touring the Monasterio de Santa Catalina, a 16th century convent, that was opened to the public in 1970 after 400 years.
 Everything was left as if they'd be returning at any moment - the individual "cells" or nuns quarters, cucinas, chapels, laundry, baños - all intact.
 The convent also contains an impressive collection of priceless paintings and statues.
 Historically, the second born female in wealthy families was promised to the Church, and in those days they were well cared for, with 4 or 5 servants each, and they generally lived very well.